 2) Taking my husband to Japan and South Korea to celebrate his graduation from medical school.
 We flew in the upper deck of a 747 on Delta and had such a great time.
 On our way home, we flew a Boeing 787 Dreamliner.

-We were able to do this with points earned on my Starwood Preferred Guest® Credit Card from American Express, Citi American Airlines Platinum Select, and my miles earned flying Delta, also with my Platinum Delta SkyMiles® Credit Card from American Express.
+We were able to do this with points earned on my Starwood Preferred Guest® Credit Card from American Express, Citi AAdvantage Platinum Select World Elite Mastercard, and my miles earned flying Delta, also with my Platinum Delta SkyMiles® Credit Card from American Express.